Control, Optimization, and Online Learning for Autonomy Lab

 Q&A FOR PROPSPECTIVE STUDENTS

-The goal of COOL Autonomy Lab is to create a supportive and fun research environment for students to learn and develop necessary skills for their future careers.
-We are always interested in working with highly motivated students having a strong mathematical background.
-If you are passionate about designing the next generation of control, optimization, and learning algorithms for autonomy, feel free to reach out to me.
-Below are some guidlines and information on what I expect from you and vice versa.
+The goal of the COOL Autonomy Lab is to foster a supportive and engaging research environment where students can learn, explore, and develop the skills essential for their future careers.
+We are always excited to collaborate with highly motivated students who have a strong mathematical foundation.
+If you are passionate about advancing the next generation of control, optimization, and learning algorithms for autonomous systems, I encourage you to reach out.
+Below are some guidelines and expectations outlining what you can expect from me and what I expect from you.

 PhD Students